BATTERIES SUPPLY GREEN ELECTRICITY ON DEMAND - AT ANY TIME OF DAY OR NIGHT.

 This is primarily due to more electrified industrial processes, heat pumps and electromobility.

-Calculations by the Fraunhofer Institute show that at least 100 GWh of battery storage capacity will be required as early as 2030 in order to achieve the climate targets and, in particular
+Calculations by the Fraunhofer Institute show that at least 100 GWh of large-scale battery storage capacity will be required as early as 2030 in order to achieve the climate targets and, in particular